Frequently Asked Questions

 Will any of the courses be offered online?

-Some courses will be “hybrid-online.”
-This means there will be classes held on campus and classes held via a synchronous or asynchronous teaching method on the computer.
+The MSN program is a hybrid online program.
+Hybrid online courses hold some classes on campus and some classes held via a synchronous or asynchronous teaching method online.
 Some testing is online and some testing is on site.

 Where will I complete my clinical coursework for the FNP?